zebangeth/DirPrint/README.md

 ## About the Author

-DirDive was created by `zebang.eth`, a developer passionate about making development and debugging processes smoother and more intuitive.
+DirPrint was created by `zebang.eth`, a developer passionate about making development and debugging processes smoother and more intuitive.